 The rich legacy of the manual forging of nails and artistic iron forging is attested to in the Kropa Iron Forging Museum, located by the main street.
 You will spot it at once.
 Museum is open all year-round.
 It also has a small gift shop with a good variety of lovely souvenirs.

 There is a lot more to see and learn about Kropa besides the Iron Forging Museum.
 Prior to your visit we would suggest you to stop at the Tourist Information Office in Radovljica, where they will tell you about all the points of interest in Kropa.
 They will also supply you with the maps.

 The Kropa Iron Forging Museum was opened in 1952 as the first technical museum in Slovenia.
 It is located in the old 18th-century forging house known as Klinar House (a very well preserved mansion by a forge owner) and it covers the technical and historical development of iron-working from iron ore to nail.

-After visiting the museum we stop at Pr` Kovač or translanted to English –At the Blacksmith’s Inn .
-This really is the only way to round up our fantastic affternoon in Kropa.
+After visiting the museum we stop at Pr` Kovač or translated to English –At the Blacksmith’s Inn .
+This really is the only way to round up our fantastic afternoon in Kropa.
 Next year we will definitely come back for the annual three day Kropa Iron Forging Festival (Kovaški šmaren) which takes place during the first weekend of July.

 Watch a short video of iron forging demonstration: